Smart Orbiter v3.0 summary

 Stainless steel wire strain release feature to avoid wire brake issues of the heater and thermistor wires.

-Shape optimized for bad thermal transfer to reduce thermal losses.
+Shape is optimized for bad thermal transfer to reduce thermal losses.

 Quick nozzle change